 For anyone interested in advancing the concerns of manufacturers with government officials and elected representatives.
 Topics include government policies, legislative issues, and the opportunity to speak with those who work for and represent us.

-The DRMA Shoptalk Series, brought to you by DRMA’s Young Professionals Committee,
+DRMA Shoptalk, brought to you by DRMA's Associate Board, allows members

-allows members to get together for a little “overtime” after work at one of Dayton’s most
+to get together for a little “overtime” after work at one of Dayton’s most popular breweries.

-popular breweries.
-This 90-minute event starts with short, “rapid fire” presentations on
+This 90-minute event starts with short, “rapid fire” presentations on timely and relevant

-timely and relevant topics by subject matter experts, followed by an hour of peer-to-peer
+topics by subject matter experts, followed by an hour of peer-to-peer networking.
+Members will

 Want to be considered as a speaker at an upcoming event?
 Fill out this form.

 DRMA features several special events throughout the year, like the Golf Outing, workshops, and seminars. ($)

 Members receive a discount on OSHA training for their employees. ($)